 Choose a wood filler that matches the color of the wood, or purchase a matching wood stain to add to it.
 Clean your countertop with a lint-free cloth using white vinegar.
 Allow it to thoroughly air dry.
 Mix wood filler and stain, if needed, according to package directions.

-Use a putty knife to firmly press wood filler into the deep scratches in the countertop.
+Use a putty knife to firmly press the wood filler into the deep scratches on the countertop.
 When filled, use the putty knife to smooth the surface until level with the countertop.
-Allow filler to dry according to package directions before applying a thin coat of lacquer sealer to protect and restore the shine.
+Allow the filler to dry according to package directions before applying a thin coat of lacquer sealer to protect and restore the shine.

 Plastic Laminate Repair

-Laminate paper paste comes in various colors to match your countertop, and colors can be mixed to achieve as close a match as possible.
+The laminate paper paste comes in various colors to match your countertop, and you can mix colors to achieve as close a match as possible.
 Clean your plastic laminate countertop with rubbing alcohol.
 Dry with a lint-free cloth and allow to air dry completely.

 Purchase a porcelain repair kit from your local home supply store.
 They come in various colors to match your countertop.
 Clean the countertop with rubbing alcohol, dry it with a lint-free cloth and allow it to air dry thoroughly.